 5.0L Nissan Titan XD—2016+ Titan XD

-OEM DPF Replacement
+OEM DPF Replacements

-Thankfully there is an option for trucks that have had the DPF filter clog beyond what the regen can recover from.
+Thankfully there is a second option for trucks that have had the DPF filter clog beyond what the regen can recover from.
 In this case, it is recommended that these road-going trucks be fitted with an OEM DPF replacement filter, in order to keep them road legal according to federal mandates.

 It can be hard to source the correct part numbers for these OEM replacements and aside from going directly to the dealer (who most times is the costliest option,) you might not know who to buy from.
 My favorite way to order any parts lately has been going straight to Amazon and typing in the part number, to find what I know will be the correct part, and that I know will be at my house in a couple days.